Jackzmc/docker-l4d2-server/README.md

 # Run a server with custom addons / sourcemod (external)
 docker run -it -p 27015:27015 -p 27015:27015/udp -v /home/steam/l4d2/addons:/server/left4dead2/addons -vjackzmc/srcds-l4d2:sourcemod ./srcds_linux -usercon +map c8m1_apartment
 ```

-# Building Docker Images
+## Building Docker Images

 The game files are downloaded externally with steamcmd, this way if you need to change the Dockerfile, you don't need to wait for the entire game to be redownlaoded every time.
 The dockerfile pulls from `srcds_cache`, a script to automatically setup steamcmd, install the game, and build the image is provided: `build.sh`

 See the SteamCMD documentation for any dependencies needed: [https://developer.valvesoftware.com/wiki/SteamCMD#Manually](https://developer.valvesoftware.com/wiki/SteamCMD#Manually)

-You can use steamcmd to download to srcds-cache with this command:
+You can use steamcmd to download to srcds-cache with this command, or just run `update.sh` which will download steamcmd & install for you:
 `steamcmd.sh +login aonymous +force_install_dir /path/to/dockerfile/srcds-cache +app_update 222860 +quit`